diggedypomme/KindleTimeMachine/README.md

 - start_in_background . command for running this in the background
 - killclock           .
 A script to kill a background process of the clock to stop it

-You will need to update the path to match the clock name, so like
+You will need to update the path to match the clock name, so:

 in mayclock.sh:
     image_dir="/mnt/us/mayclock/anteaters"

 in simple_eips.sh :
     anteaters/1224.jpg or anteaters/1224.jpg